SushiDevice/WarframeAPI/README.md

 # WarframeAPI

- ¡A small 4fun project that instanties a discord bot for asking questions related to the state Warframe!
+ ¡A small 4fun project that instanties a discord bot for asking questions related to the state of Warframe!

  Options are limited because some warframe APIs documentation are still in development.